 Joosten’s portrayal of nosy neighbor Karen McCuskey on Desperate Housewives netted her two Emmy Awards in 2005 and 2008.
 Ironically, her character on the show died on the series finale.

-– Remember those Rod Blagoveich billboards WIQI (FM News 101) put up all over Chicagoland a few weeks ago?
+– Remember those Rod Blagojevich billboards WIQI (FM News 101) put up all over Chicagoland a few weeks ago?
 Well, they’re getting a makeover.
 Merlin Media has plastered Blago with a smiley face and blue hair (obviously, Merlin is trying to pass off Blago as a distant relative of Marge Simpson.)
-This comes as the station is hearing complaints from listeners (what listeners?) and from those who think the ads were insensitive to the Blagoveich family – not to mention one from Blago’s lawyer saying the billboards violate the Illinois Right To Publicity Act, which prevents someone using another person’s identity for commercial purposes.
+This comes as the station is hearing complaints from listeners (what listeners?) and from those who think the ads were insensitive to the Blagojevich family – not to mention one from Blago’s lawyer saying the billboards violate the Illinois Right To Publicity Act, which prevents someone using another person’s identity for commercial purposes.

 With the “new” makeover, the billboards now look incredibly stupid and tacky – not the image you want for an all-news station – though the ads were cheesy to begin with.
 WIQI would be better off taking these eyesores down.